Twintop/TwintopInsanityBar/README.md

 Every spec gets a primary resource bar that tracks your main resource (Mana, Rage, Energy, Focus, Runic Power, Fury, Insanity, Astral Power, or Maelstrom).
 The bar includes:

 - **Threshold lines** showing the cost of your abilities, color-coded by availability
-- **Predictive resource display** for some specs, showing expected resource gain from your current cast
+- **Predictive cast resource overlay** for some specs, showing expected resource changes during your current cast as an overlay on the bar or via bar text
 - **Maximum display customization** allows the bar to fill to a lower value than your maximum resource; useful for specs like Assassination Rogue with threshold lines and very high maximum resource pools
 - **Overcapping resource alert** change the bar border and resource text color when almost full on resources for specs with fast auto-regennerating resources (i.e. Rogues) and those with builder/spender playstyles (i.e. Shadow)